128th Street Comprehensive Setback Levee Feasibility Study

 The objective of this study is to learn how levee setbacks or other flood risk reduction measures would benefit the public, residents, and natural environment.

 Throughout this study, Pierce County is committed to working with the community and nearby property owners to develop alternatives and prioritize potential future projects.
-Please visit our online open house is now closed.
+The survey portion of our online open house is now closed.
 You may still visit the page for additional resources.

 The 128th Street Comprehensive Levee Setback Feasibility Study will prioritize up to four setback levee projects to reduce flood risks to areas that have experienced repeated flooding.
 Of the four proposed levee setbacks, any one setback will likely influence all three of the others.
 Therefore, all the setbacks need to be evaluated concurrently.

 Field crews have completed the data collection portion of the study.
 The technical team is now working on developing several hydraulic modeling scenarios which will be shared in the draft report anticipated in 2022.

 Pierce County is consulting with Environmental Science Associates (ESA) for conducting research for this study.
 Findings will consider stakeholder feedback and community safety as well as potential benefits to agricultural operations and salmon habitat.

 The project area is east of State Route 162, west of McCutcheon Road East, south of 112th Street East and north of 144th Street East and along both the right and left banks of the Puyallup River between river miles 15.7 and 17.5, bisected by the 128th Street East bridge crossing (and north of the City of Orting limits).